Raymond1028/phase-0-html-tag-lab/README.md

 recent commit, and your solution will be present in the files.

 ## Conclusion

-Congratulations!
+Congratulatons!
 You wrote your first HTML tag.
 Now you can use your knowledge of this basic building block to learn more HTML tags and see how they work with each other to create an entire HTML document structure.

 ## Resources